A Parallel Direct Eigensolver for Sequences of Hermitian Eigenvalue Problems with No Tridiagonalization

 \item The eigenvalue range with each slice should be minimized. \end{enumerate} Objective $1$ is important for the orthogonality of computed eigenvectors, and therefore should be considered first.
 Objectives $2$ and $3$ concern the load imbalance problem, which is considered secondary in this paper.

-The classical k-means algorithm is designed for multi-dimensional and complicated data sets, and does not exploit the simplicity in the case of a one dimensional point set.
+The classical \emph{k}-means algorithm is designed for multi-dimensional and complicated data sets, and does not exploit the simplicity in the case of a one dimensional point set.
 Our problem is very simple.
-There is a one dimensional set of points $\mathcal{C}=\{d_1,d_2,\cdots,d_n\}$, which are ordered increasingly, and we want to partition $\mathcal{C}$ into $k$ groups in the hope that each group has nearly equal number of points.
-We propose a simplified 1D k-means algorithm, which exploits the structure of a 1D increasing array, and only requires $n+k$ floating point operations (flops) per iteration, where $n$ is the number of points and $k$ is the number of groups.
-Note that the classical k-means algorithm requires $(k+1)n$ flops.
-The central idea is to exploit the special structure of computed eigenvalues, a 1D ordered array.
-Since it is similar to classical k-means and very simple, the details are not included.
+There is a one dimensional set of points $\mathcal{C}=\{d_1,d_2,\cdots,d_n\}$, which are ordered increasingly, and we want to partition $\mathcal{C}$ into $K$ groups in the hope that each group has nearly equal number of points.
+We propose a simplified and fast one dimensional \emph{k}-means algorithm, which has the following advantages comparing with traditional \emph{k}-means algorithm. \begin{enumerate} \item This method has less computational complexity, which only requires $n+K$ floating pointing operations (flops), and $n$ is the number of points and $K$ is the number of groups.
+Note that classical \emph{k}-means algorithm requires $(K+1)n$ flops.

-Just as shown in~\cite{arthur2006k}, the choice of initial centroid of groups affects the quality of k-means algorithms.
-We partition $\mathcal{C}$ into $k$ groups $\{G_i\}_{i=1}^k$ such that $\left( n-\lfloor n/k \rfloor \cdotp k\right)$ groups have $\left( \lfloor n/k \rfloor+1 \right)$ points and the other groups have $\lfloor n/k \rfloor$ points.
-All the points in each group are nearby eigenvalues.
-We find that this initialization method for k-means algorithms usually leads to a more `balanced' partition, i.e, the variance of the number of points in all groups is small.